Jerome-Saltmarsh/neural_stream/README.md

 # Neural Stream
 A library for neurologically oriented programming.

-1. Not type bound
+1. **Not type bound**
 Unlike a regular stream a neural stream is not bound to a specific type.
 This allows the user to manage all their events from a single stream.

-2. Automatic event chaining
+2. **Automatic event chaining**
-Another key difference of the neural stream is that the output of a listener will automatically be passed back through the stream.
+A key difference to a regular stream is that the output of a listener, that is the value returned by the listen function will automatically be fed back through the stream.
 The same is true for any exceptions which are thrown during a listener's computation.

 This provides a mechanism for chaining reactions together without pulling the stream into the